shaile09/Projects/README.md

 #### Dashboard

 Tableau is the application we will be using to display our data.
 We feel that tableau will give the user the most simplest way of looking at which location geographically is best when considering location and type of restaurant to open.
 It will include comparable data, such as what type of restaurant it is, whether it got a good or a bad rating, and exactly where it is located.

+### Team's Communication Protocols

+ - Our team mainly communicates and will communicate through Slack and Zoom meetings.
+ - Will meet during the week to work on the project either whole group or small groups other than classtime
+ - Will also work individually to complete certain aspects of the project.
+ - Segment 1
+          - Met several times (more than two times) outside class time to work on the project.
+          - Worked on choosing the topic for the project and finding the dataset.
+          - Worked on import the dataset into a pandas dataframe.
+          - Worked on deciding what technologies to use.
+ - Segment 2
+         - Met on Tuesdays, Thursdays and Saturdays as a group.
+	 - Communicated through Slack group chat and Zoom meetings outside class time.
+	 - Worked on the preprocessing the dataset for Machine Learing Model and Visualazation.
+	 - Worked on creating Machine Learning Model.
+	 - Worked on creating Google Slides for the project description.
+	 - Developed a protype of the data anytics dashaboard (Tabluea)
+ - Segment 3
+ 	 - Met on Tuesday, Thursday and Saturday as a group.
+	 - Communicated through SLack group chat and Zoom Saturday meeting outside class time.
+	 - Worked on completing and finalizing Machine Learning Model.
+	 - Worked on Google Slides for the presentation
+	 - Worked on Tabluea Dashboard